Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Motivation and Methodology

-We believe that the span of $ \W^*$ obtained from \eqref{optW_sparse} would be close to the span of $\V^*$ obtained from \eqref{optV_penalize}.
+We believe that the span of $ \W^*$ would be close to the span of $\V^*$.
 See \citet{mai2012direct} for a similar methodology motivation in high dimensional linear discriminant analysis.

-\begin{remark} Alternatively, one may estimate the subspace $\V$ by first identifying the eigenvectors of $ \Sigma_x^{-1/2} \Sigma_{xy} \Sigma_x^{-1/2} $, say $\s$, then solving a $\ell_1$ regularized regression problem with response $\s$ and predictor $\Sigma_x^{1/2}$.
-We call this alternative procedure ``SPCR-A".
+\begin{remark} Alternatively, one can estimate the subspace $\V$ by first identifying the eigenvectors of $ \Sigma_x^{-1/2} \Sigma_{xy} \Sigma_x^{-1/2} $, say $\s$, then solving a $\ell_1$ regularized regression problem with response $\s$ and predictor $\Sigma_x^{1/2}$.
+This approach is referred to as ``SPCR-A".
 Establishing theoretical guarantees for ``SPCR-A" can be challenging, as we need to control estimated eigenvectors of $ \Sigma_x^{-1/2} \Sigma_{xy} \Sigma_x^{-1/2} $.
 We thus focus on proposal \eqref{optV_penalize} in this article.
-Discussion of ``SPCR-A" and empirical comparison are included in Section \ref{sec:spcr_altern} of the supplementary material. \end{remark}
+Discussion of ``SPCR-A" and empirical comparison are included in Section S6 of the supplement. \end{remark} In practice, the optimization problem \eqref{optV_penalize} involves unknown $ \Sigma_x$ and $\U$.
+Their empirical estimations are described in Section \ref{estimation} below.